bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 ## Current

-I have been working within Adult Primary Care Mental Services for just over 11 years, completing my Postgraduate Qualification in CBT in 2010.
-I now share my time between NHS based work and offering two days of Private Practice from the Wellbeing Centre In Malvern, Worcestershire.
+I have been working within Adult Primary Care Mental Services for just over 12 years, completing my Postgraduate Qualification in CBT in 2010.
+I now share my time between NHS based work and offering three mornings of Private Practice from the Wellbeing Centre In Malvern, Worcestershire.

-Alongside my individual work with patients, I am a Clinical Supervisor within the NHS and as an external Supervisor privately.
-I am also involved with the development and facilitation of group-work programmes, most recently devising and delivering Acceptance and Commitment Therapy groups, within the NHS.
+Alongside my individual work with patients, I am a Clinical Supervisor within the NHS.
+I am also involved with the development and facilitation of group-work programmes, most recently devising and delivering Acceptance and Commitment Therapy groups within the NHS.

 I have a continuing commitment to best practice and regularly attend workshops and Courses which support my professional development and contribute to my